opentensor/bittensor-docs/docs/_build/html/_sources/bittensor-deep-dive/bittensor-architecture.rst.txt

 Similarly to its biological counterpart, the Bittensor neuron also exchanges messages with other neurons in the form of `machine knowledge`.
-A group of these neurons can connect together to form a network of interconnected models that are able to learn form each other.
+A group of these neurons can connect together to form a network of interconnected models that are able to learn from each other.

 Bittensor Neuron examples can be found under :code:`examples`.
 Presently, there are 3 examples: